haiiliin/pyabaqus/AbaqusScriptingReferenceGuide-Markdown-2022/Python/Part/Part.md

 - *faces*

-  A sequence of face objects whose centroid the method will calculate.
+  A sequence of Face objects whose centroid the method will calculate.
 The arguments *faces* and *cells* are mutually exclusive.

 - *cells*

-  A sequence of face objects whose centroid the method will calculate.
+  A sequence of Face objects whose centroid the method will calculate.
 The arguments *faces* and *cells* are mutually exclusive.

 ### Optional arguments